MassamTrading/massam-trading/content/pages/products/product-rnelkcncp.md

 id: lorem-ipsum
 title: Solar Systems
 description: >-
-  A range of solar power system, from complete installation for large facilties to small off the gird instlation.
+  A range of solar power systems, from complete installation for large facilties to small off the gird instlation.
 price: lorem-ipsum
 order: 0